 The survival of most businesses comes down to innovation and connection with customers.
 Most companies hire smart people and then expect them to bring the results they desire.

 How do we create a better social learning opportunity that encourages innovative thinking?

 The challenge is that because of biases, people tend to keep everything around them in a stable state that agrees with their world view.
 They have built a belief system that doesn’t allow for new ideas.
 They need to unlearn and start with a beginners mindset.

 Over a 2 year period we tested for the ability to learn in environments from college classrooms to corporations.
 We tested the effectiveness of learning in a traditional setting compared to learning in small groups.

 During the test, we observed a person’s ability to take in new information and apply new skills.
 Did the order of the presentation make a difference?
 Did it matter if there was a time frame?
 What were the factors that contributed to learning success?

 The instructors used many techniques including standard lecture and testing, accelerated teaching methods, and problem based training.

 The accelerated methods included short learning sprints focussed on identifying problems, prototyping and testing.
 The sprints lasted between 5 minutes and 15 minutes.

-Our participants started with a connecting phase, where learners expressed what they knew about the training topic and what they wanted to learn.
+Our participants started with a social connecting phase, where learners expressed what they knew about the training topic and what they wanted to learn.
 They also connected with each other to ensure a comfortable environment for learning.